mrzygood/MqttPlayground/README.md

 Should the disconnect happen suddenly without time for a publisher to send a DISCONNECT message, the broker may send subscribers a message from the publisher that the broker has previously cached.
 The message, which is called a last will and testament, provides subscribers with instructions for what to do if the publisher dies unexpectedly[2].

-### More

-#### What is MQTT over WSS?
-MQTT over WebSockets (WSS) is an MQTT implementation to receive data directly into a web browser.
-The MQTT protocol defines a JavaScript client to provide WSS support for browsers.
-In this case, the protocol works as usual but it adds additional headers to the MQTT messages to also support the WSS protocol.
-You can think of it as the MQTT message payload wrapped in a WSS envelope.

-Version 5.0

-In 2019, OASIS released the official MQTT 5.0 standard.[1]
-Version 5.0 includes the following major new features:[22]

-* Reason codes: Acknowledgements now support return codes, which provide a reason for a failure.
-* Shared subscriptions: Allow the load to be balanced across clients and thus reduce the risk of load problems.
-* Message expiry: Messages can include an expiry date and are deleted if they are not delivered within this time period.
-* Topic alias: The name of a topic can be replaced with a single number.

-#### Clouds vs MQTT

 #### Vhosts

 MQTT does not support vhosts natively.